agenteo/agenteo.github.com/source/_drafts/an-introduction-to-component-based-rails-architecture.md

 >>
 >> Evans, Eric.
 Domain-Driven Design: Tackling Complexity in the Heart of Software

-Component based architecture divides a monolitic codebase in components with meaningful roles to clarify what the application does but look at details within a component without being overwhelmed by the whole.

-**Component based architecture gives structure to your product** dividing a monolitic codebase in components with meaningful roles that clarify what the application does at a larger scale as well as allow to look at details within a component without being overwhelmed by the whole.
+Component based architecture doesn't mean you are going full on domain driven design, it means you move meaningful parts of your application in a formal area of your code (the `/components` directory) and set a dependency structure.
+This clarifies what the whole application does and allows to work on a single component without being overwhelmed by the whole.

 A component is a Ruby on Rails engine or Ruby gem that you can generate using `rails plugin new public_ui --mountable`.
 You can find out more about engines on [Rails guides](http://guides.rubyonrails.org/engines.html)

 ## A concrete example

 An application with an *administration area* and a *public area* sharing *domain logic* have three components -- a task to *migrate legacy* content might initially live in the admin component but as it grows it can be extracted in a separate component.

+How do you decide to use components instead of `rails_admin` for the administration area and a regular controller index and show for the public and rake task for the legacy migration?
+After all isn't that what makes Rails good for "agile web development"?
+Yes and no, and you need to ask yourself how long is this product going to be worked on for? **If this is a 1 month pilot project with 3 developers do not use component architecture!** Leverage Rails's conventions and its best practices to accomodate growth.
+If this is a product--or as it's fashionable to call it a *minimum viable product*-- with an aproximate release date between 3 to 6 months from now with 3 to 5 developers you are on the border line and depending on your product complexity you might fit the Rails conventional approach.
+If you time to market is over 6 months you should consider starting with a component structure unless your product is revolutionary simple.

+The whole minimum viable product doesn't mean you have to create a minimally maintainable product, if after a few months it's hard to estimate consistently because the code is a mess you are in for a big surprise when you are successful and suddenly need to reanimate a dead body.
+Uncle Bob touch base on that in his awesome (Architecture the Lost Years)[http://confreaks.tv/videos/rubymidwest2011-keynote-architecture-the-lost-years].
+No matter what your CTO says building big balls of mud is not

 Those components are required by your main Rails application `Gemfile` for example:

 {% highlight ruby %}